Aidan-Flanigan/ScammerUniversityFinals/README.md

 **5. ISFJ ("Practical Helper") : Qwen**

-Some other notes to consider is that,
+Some other notes to consider:
 1. Some traits that are not deemed as "AI traits", such as F (feelings), and N (intuition) were shown by various models.
 2. Every model clearly showed strong characteristic of J (which is judging and planning), instead of P (which is perceiving and following spontaneity).
 3. The models' consistency of response varied largely by model, with ChatGPT and Gemini showing relatively higher consistency (lower standard deviation of the rate of response).
 Also, when the input prompt were in English, the models generally answered more consistently (including Chinese models).